pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 Modify the **Check Incidents every 5 minutes.json** workflow to :

-- Use BOT Token ID and Webex Team RoomID stored into the SecureX tenant.
+- Use BOT Token ID and Webex Team RoomID you store as secret keys into XDR/SecureX tenant.
-- Schedule the workflow every 5 minutes.
+- Schedule the workflow every 5 minutes ([See instructions](https://ciscosecurity.github.io/sxo-05-security-workflows/schedules/)).

 If you don't want to stop here, you can go the the Firewall part and make the feed automatically translated into Firewall Blocking rules.